KowabungaOfficial/Arch-Linux-Gaming-Setup/README.md

 > [!IMPORTANT]
 > Run These When Booting Into Desktop Environment (i.e. KDE)
 >
-> (I Don't Include Gamemode because of performance related issues. i.e. stutters and fps loss in some games)
+> (I Don't Include Gamemode Because Of Performance Related Issues. i.e. Stutters & FPS Loss In Some Games)

 -----------------------------------------------------
 - **Main Step**